Great Lakes - PGDM & PGPM Admissions 2026

 Let’s understand from a different major exam point of view, the weightage.
-SNAP is the only examination where the RC questions have not been asked regularly in the last few years.
-The rest of the papers are one of the ruling factors.
-Like-
+Only SNAP is the exam where RC has not been coming for the last few years.
+In the rest of the papers it is one of the ruling factors like -

 To excel in the Language Comprehension section, it is essential to have strong reading skills.
 Candidates can enhance their comprehension abilities by regularly reading a variety of topics and genres.
 They can also use techniques such as skimming and scanning to quickly identify important information and improve their reading speed without sacrificing understanding.
 So, try to solve one RC a day to keep tension away.